cosc2336-ds-alg/assg07/README.md

 the tests are commented out again, so not much will be tested yet, but you should be back to a compilable and runnable state.

-If you get the copied tests ant templatized `List` to compile and run the tests, you should make a commit with these changes and push it to the `template` branch of your repository.
+If you get the copied tests and templatized `List` to compile and run the tests, you should make a commit with these changes and push it to the `template` branch of your repository.
 Take a moment to examine the new branch in your repository, and the history of the commits